-If you don’t care about premium pricing, you can stop listening right now.
+If you don’t care about bank premium pricing, you can stop listening right now.

 This is for bank executives who want to figure out how to command premium pricing despite the too-common assumption that banking is a commodity.
 Therefore, they cannot command premium pricing—or, at best, maybe 25 basis points more on the loan side.